 Cool Tip: How to convert decimal to hex in PowerShell!

-Unblock PowerShell Script File
+Unblock the PowerShell Script File

 Using PowerShell unblock-file cmdlet, unblock the files that are downloaded from the internet.
 By default, such files are blocked to protect the computer from potential harm.